How much will my Pennsylvania malt liquor tax bond cost?

 Malt and brewed beverage bonds in Pennsylvania guarantee the payment of taxes set by the Malt Beverage Tax Act.
-Principals (malt beverage sellers) must repay the taxes collected from the sale of malt liquor to the Commonwealth.
+Principals (malt beverage sellers), must repay the taxes collected from the sale of malt liquor to the Commonwealth of PA.
 This specific bond protects the state from any financial loss if an alcohol seller fails to pay these taxes and other required fees.

 These bonds are remain in effect continuously and must be renewed annually for as long as the licensee will be selling malt and brewed beverages.
 The surety must give the Department at least 60 days’ notice prior to the proposed cancellation date.

 When filling out the bond form, be prepared to provide your name and business address, any trade names, and the specified bond amount.
 The obligee may require an increase in the bond amount based on the principal’s business practices during the previous year.

 How to become a seller or manufacturer of malt liquor beverages in Pennsylvania

 Sellers or manufacturers of malt liquor beverages in Pennsylvania must be licensed to ensure compliance with laws and tax filing requirements.